 Making music readable is generally done with sheet music.
 However, there are other forms of communicating musical language.
-For Graphic Matters, Powered by TINC invites music creators to share their vision on written, musical language.
+For Graphic Matters, Powered by TINC invited music creators to share their vision on written, musical language.
 What forms exist, and what do these shapes and forms mean for music?
 During the series these music creators individually shared their vision on graphic scores at Podium Bloos.

 Powered by TINC creates the space that talented creators need to make memorable moments like these happen.
 Do you want a music creator to think along about the magic of your event, business or course ahead?
-Contact Imke de Feber at Powered by TINC.

 Composer, guitarist and Matthijs Vermeulen 2019 winner Aart Strootman develops new instruments.
-In this process he also creates new forms of graphic scores.
+In this process he creates new forms of graphic scores.
 For example, for his project W.A.L.L. he wrote a piece for selfmade instruments, such as microtonal tubular bells and glass marimbas.
-During Talking Matters he talks about his search for innovation, followed by a performance of his work.
+During Talking Matters he spoke about his search for innovation, followed by a performance of his work.